Sudharshan-07/Linux/Interrupts-Part_2.md

 <br>

-This concludes the introduction to Architecture-Dependentant and interrupt controller driver(layer 2).
+**This concludes the introduction to Architecture-Dependent and Interrupt Controller Driver (Layer 2).**